-PHEs work on these subgroups: alcohol/other drugs (AOD), mental health, and sexual health.
+PHEs work in these subgroups: alcohol/other drugs (AOD), mental health, and sexual health.
 A PHE may serve on one subgroup only.
-Staff members – full-time employees of Habif and practicum students from the Brown School of Social Work and Public Health – train PHEs and supervise the subgroups.
+Habif staff members and practicum students from the Brown School of Social Work and Public Health train PHEs and supervise the subgroups.

 Signature PHE programs include:

-- AOD: WILD harm reduction outreach, AOD Awareness Week, Prescription Drug Disposal Program, Know Your Product, What’s Up with Weed?, Alcohol and Athletic Performance, Great American Smokeout, National Drug and Alcohol Facts Week, National Alcohol Screening Day, Movie Night in the DUC, and Thirsty Thursdays
+- AOD: WILD harm reduction outreach, AOD Awareness Week, Prescription Drug Disposal Program, Know Your Product, What’s Up with Weed, E-cigarette Panel, Alcohol and Athletic Performance, National Drug and Alcohol Facts Week, Movie Night in the DUC, and Thirsty Thursdays

-- Mental Health: Sleep Raffle, Reflect and Reset event, on Imposter Syndrome panel, promotion of Let’s Talk and emotional skills/support groups, Depression/Anxiety Awareness, , Seasonal Affective Disorder (SAD) campaign and HappyLight Raffle, Meditation Mondays
+- Mental Health: Sleep Raffle, Reflect and Reset event, Imposter Syndrome panel, promotion of Let’s Talk and emotional skills/support groups, Seasonal Affective Disorder (SAD) campaign, and Mental Health Mondays

-- Sexual Health: Bare Mail, Bedsider on Campus, SexintheDark, Sex Week, STI screening Days, Thanks Birth Control Day, Frisky Fridays
+- Sexual Health: Bare Mail, Bedsider on Campus, SexintheDark, Sex Week, STI Screening Days in the DUC, Thanks Birth Control Day, Frisky Fridays

-PHEs who meet the expectations in the volunteer job description, serve for a minimum of two years, and make significant contributions to health promotion on campus according to their subgroup supervisors will receive honor cords to wear at Commencement ceremonies and keep as mementos.
+PHEs who meet the expectations in the volunteer job description, compete to serve for a second or third year, and make significant contributions to health promotion on campus according to their subgroup supervisors will receive honor cords to wear at Commencement and keep as mementos.